diambra/arena/README.md

 Included in the repo you find python notebooks showing you in detail how to:
 - Use DIAMBRA Gym Class (`DiambraGymTest.ipynb`)
 - Use DIAMBRA Gym Wrappers (`DiambraGymWrapTest.ipynb`)
-- Traing a state of the art Reinforcement Learning algorithm (coming soon)
+- Train a state of the art Reinforcement Learning algorithm (coming soon)

 In addition, on <a href="https://diambra.artificialtwin.com" target="_blank">DIAMBRA website</a> you find a collection of <a href="https://diambra.artificialtwin.com/downloadenv/#tutorials" target="_blank">video tutorials</a> providing a step by step guide for a flawless adoption.